-Success rate and normalized game points.
-Looking at the performance of GATA on level 2, it becomes apparent why measuring the success is important.
-Although it achieves almost 0.4 normalized points, the actual success rate is near 0 for original GATA models, and $\sim 60\%$ of the normalized points for the fixed models average across both training sets.
-In contrast, LTL-GATA exhibits high normalized points and success rate, where the average success rate across both training sets is $\sim 82\%$ of the normalized points.
+ized points, the actual success rate is near 0 for original GATA models, and ~ 60% of the normalized points for the fixed models average across both training sets.
+In contrast, LTL-GATA exhibits high normalized points and success rate, where the average success rate across both training sets is ~ 82% of the normalized points.

 Competitive performance on level 3.
 Level 3 introduces the added challenge of navigation.
 LTL-GATA outperforms GATA in this level as well, but not to the degree of previous levels.
-Inspecting testing trajectories, it becomes evident that both LTL-GATA and GATA methods struggle with navigation in this level, and have difficulties even navigating to the kitchen in the first place.
-Exploring at test time to find items and rooms in an unknown environment is a major challenge built into text-based games.
-Hypothetically, LTL could contribute to addressing this challenge.
-LTL could be used to dictate strategy and/or to simply track such exploration (e.g., for remembering which rooms have been previously visited).
-LTL might also be used to encode learned navigation instructions (e.g. "find the blue door, go through it, then turn right").
-We do not pursue this vector of research here, but it is an interesting direction for future work.
+Inspecting testing trajectories it becomes evident that both LTL-GATA and GATA methods struggle with navigation in this level, and have difficulties even navigating to the kitchen in the first place.